Public Hunting Lands

 Public Access Lands For Sportsmen (PALS)

 PALS is a program that opens additional lands for public use.
-Through this cooperative private/public program the Department has opened more than 30,000 acres of private land in Dickenson County to public hunting, fishing and trapping.
-The property is owned by Heartwood Forestland Fund IV and managed by The Forestland Group, LLC.
-The Department manages access for hunting, fishing, and trapping.
-PALS permits are only sold through license agents and the fee is $18.00.
-Hunters, anglers, and trappers must buy the permit from a license agent.
-Inquiries about this area should be directed to the Marion Regional Office at (276) 783-4860.
+Through this cooperative private/public program the Department has opened more than 30,000 acres of private land in Dickenson County and 260 acres in James City County to public hunting, fishing and trapping.
+The property in Dickenson is owned by Heartwood Forestland Fund IV and managed by The Forestland Group, LLC.
+The Department manages access to both properties for hunting, fishing, and trapping.
+PALS permits are only sold through license agents or on the DGIF web site, and the fee is $18.00.
+Hunters, anglers, and trappers must buy the permit from a license agent or online.
+Inquiries about these areas should be directed to the Marion Regional Office at (276) 783-4860 (Dickenson County property) or Charles City Region I office at (804) 829-6580 (James City County property) for recreational opportunities in their respective regions.

 The Department hopes to provide additional PALS lands in the future across other parts of the Commonwealth.